1DanielG/String_Manipulation_Project-Gutenberg/README.md

     ## accurately--any one can play accurately--but I play with wonderful
     ## expression.
 As far as the piano is concerned, sentiment is my forte.
 I

 It is clear that there are lots of empty lines.
-They don't really affect the process so I used `stringi::stri_isempty` to find empty strings and remove them. `stri_isempty()`returns a logical that I am going to use to subset the not-empty strings later:
+They don't really affect the process so I used `stringi::stri_isempty` to find empty strings and remove them. `stri_isempty()`returns a logical (TRUE or FALSE) that I am going to use to subset the non-empty strings later:

 ``` r
 # Get rid of empty strings